tevnicolas/c0124-code-solutions/react-components/react-components-quiz-notes.md

 Answer the following questions in the provided markdown file before turning in this exercise:

 - What is a React component?
+  It's basically a react specific function which returns a jsx element.

 - How do you define a component in React?

+Like a function, except using a capital letter at the beginning, taking zero or one parameters, and returning a parent element with optional children.

 - How is a component "rendered" (made visible on the browser page)?

+It is compiled, and through Babel the code it is transformed into browser readable code.
+Also ReactDOM.render() renders it onto the page.

 ## Notes